HomeCool Links

 Weblogs I like to read

 Weblogs are the latest (as of late 2003) craze in the Internet and everybody and his mother have to have one (me included).
-I used to be quite a sporadic in my weblog and news-site reading, until I installed an RSS aggregator, which fetches RSS feeds for the new entries and allows me to view them.
-This has changed my life and now I can read much more news blog entries, etc. without visiting dozens of sites.
-Here's my OPML file which contains all the blogs I monitor.
+Here’s my OPML file which contains all the blogs I used to monitor.
 Here is a smaller list, which will probably go unmaintained eventually.

 Netcasts

 Netcasts (or Audiocasts/videocasts/vlogs/podcasts) are irregularly updated blogs with music or video attachment.
-These are the videos that I follow:
+These are the netcasts that I follow:

 Here's a list of some of my favourite sites on the web that can direct you to other sites of interest: